aaaaaannie/master.github.io/ProjectDocs/ERROR_Record.md

+# Download MIMIC
 ```
-CommandException: 1 file/object could not be transferred Error
+CommandException: 30000 file/object could not be transferred Error
 ```